gerardroche/gerardroche.github.io/src/2023/05/24/neovintageous-jumping-to-errors/index.md

 aside: false
 tags: vim sublime-text neovintageous
 title: NeoVintageous - Jumping to Errors
-excerpt: "SublimeLinter is a code linting framework for Sublime Text.
+description: "SublimeLinter is a code linting framework for Sublime Text.
 NeoVintageous has two commands for jumping to lint errors."
 lastUpdated: false
 ---